shipshapecode/website-nuxt/content/blog/posts/2022-09-30-conference-basics.md

   - community
 date: '2022-08-30'
 slug: conference-101
-title: 'Some Takeaways from Navigating My First Tech Conference'
+title: '5 Takeaways From Attending My First Tech Conference'
 ---

 ## In-person Conferences Are Back!

 I had the chance to attend my first in-person tech conference, [CascadiaJS](https://2022.cascadiajs.com/), earlier this month and I'm very glad to have live events back in full swing again!

 As software engineers, we're lucky to be in a field that allowed a fairly easy migration to remote work.
 Virtual conferences and hackathons were plenty available the last few years, but there is something special about in-person events.
-They facillitate connection in a way I don't think we can quite replicate digitally, though as metaverse creation tools keep evolving, this may change.
+They litate connection in a way I don't think we can quite replicate digitally, though as metaverse creation tools keep evolving, this may change.

 As I’m getting ready to head to my next conference, here are some things I’ll be keeping in mind I wanted to share:

 ## What to Wear to a Conference

-I started my career in software development during the pandemic, so I got very used to living in sweatpants and other forms of (athelesure)[https://www.youtube.com/watch?v=CYRENWT8lz8].
+I started my career in software development during the pandemic, so I got very used to living in sweatpants and other forms of (athleisure)[https://www.youtube.com/watch?v=CYRENWT8lz8].

 As the conference date approached, I realized I had not figured out what to wear the next few days.
 Would it be alright to go off media tropes of casually dressed developers, or should I play it safe and get myself some business attire?
 I asked for advice from more seasoned folks in the field and it turned out people wore a mix of both.
-One recommendation would be to have some comfortable shoes, since you'll likely spend a decent amount of time walking around the venue or standing around while chatting wtih others.
+One recommendation would be to have some comfortable shoes, since you'll likely spend a decent amount of time walking around the venue or standing around while chatting with others.

 ## What to Bring